 of the tool step-by-step.)

-hint: Build the figure from front to back and from top to bottom, to
+As a class, have each student create the following figure on their screens.
+(Build the figure from front to back and from top to bottom, to

 assure proper alignment of the cubes.)
 It is important to tell students